Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion

 \section{Abstract}

-We establish a link between the holomorphic derivatives of Thurston's hyperbolic gluing equations on an ideally triangulated finite volume hyperbolic 3-manifold and the cohomology of the sheaf of infinitesimal isometries.
-Moreover, we provide a geometric reformulation of the non-abelian Reidemeister torsion corresponding to the adjoint of the monodromy representation of the hyperbolic structure.
-These results are then applied to the study of the `1-loop Conjecture' of Dimofte--Garoufalidis, which we generalize to arbitrary 1-cusped hyperbolic 3-manifolds.
-We rigorously verify the generalized conjecture in the case of the sister manifold of the figure-eight knot complement.
+We establish a link between the derivatives of Thurston's hyperbolic gluing equations on an ideally triangulated finite volume hyperbolic 3-manifold and the cohomology of the sheaf of infinitesimal isometries.
+This provides a geometric reformulation of the non-abelian Reidemeister torsion corresponding to the adjoint of the monodromy representation of the hyperbolic structure.
+These results are then applied to the study of the `1\nobreakdash-loop Conjecture' of Dimofte--Garoufalidis, which we generalize to arbitrary 1\nobreakdash-cusped hyperbolic 3\nobreakdash-manifolds.
+We verify the generalized conjecture in the case of the sister manifold of the figure-eight knot complement.